jeffwidman/bitbucket-issue-migration/README.md

 * The GitHub repository can be owned by either an individual or an organization.

-* In addition to normal label migration, this script also creates GitHub labels that map to the Bitbucket issue type (bug, task, etc).
+* GitHub labels are created that map to the Bitbucket issue's priority, kind (bug, task, etc), component (if any, custom to each project), and version (if any).
 If you don't want these, just delete the new GitHub labels post-migration.

 * The migrated issues and issue comments are annotated with both Bitbucket and GitHub links to user who authored the comment/issue.
 This assumes the user